 Integration in OpticStudio

 The metalens is set in OpticStudio on a User Defined surface, with the DLL [[lumerical-metalens-XXXX.dll]](where 'XXXX' represents the version and time-stamp).
 The data are then read by inserting in the Comment column the name of the [[.h5]] file that was generated (including the extension).
-It may take a couple of minutes for the data to load.
+It may take a little time for the data to load in the case of a metalens with a diameter of 20mm .

 Step 4: GDS Generation

 - Open the script [[gds_export.lsf]].
-Set the focal length to 300mm and the lens radius to 10mm, and run the script.
+Set the focal length to 50mm and the lens radius to 10mm, and run the script.

 The export into GDS format is an essential final step for manufacturing.
 This feature is still supported at this large scale, please take a look at the article Small-scale metalens - Field propagation for more details.